DESU-CLUB/discord-whisper/README.md

 1. Run this on your terminal: `pip install -r requirements.txt`

 2. Invite Discord-Whisper to your server.
+A good guide on how to do so can be found [here](https://www.writebots.com/discord-bot-token/).

 3. Add the bot key to botkey.txt.